Sole proprietorship – without having formally established a corporation of LLC state registered entity.

-Personal taxes – which of course affect nearly everyone but carry double significance for business owners of pass-through entities and sole proprietorships.
+Personal taxes – At the federal, state and local level which of course affect nearly everyone but carry double significance for business owners of pass-through entities and sole proprietorships.

-But then depending on your business activities there can be many other tax form filing compliances you have in the capacities of payroll taxes, sales taxes, fuel tax and business privilege tax, just to name a few.
+Then depending on your business activities there may be other tax filing compliances you have in the capacities of payroll taxes, sales taxes, and others.

 An integral part of the tax preparation process begins with the correct structure and accuracy of your accounting records.
-For this reason, I work with a lot of QuickBooks Online businesses to first do the cleanup and restructure if necessary in the accounting file – followed by the integration of those files into the preparation of the tax returns.
-All of which is coordinated through portal access.
-Let’s face it, paying taxes might not be painless, but the ease and coordination of preparing you taxes should be, and that’s among the benefits I provide.
+For this reason, I work with businesses to first do the necessary cleanup and restructure of QuickBooks so that accuracy in the financial reports can be relied upon in preparing accurate tax returns.

-So, what do you need to know about choosing a tax preparer?
+So, what should you consider when choosing a tax preparer?

 You are ultimately responsible for what is on your tax return.
-So, it’s important to choose your tax preparer wisely because you are trusting their judgement and professionalism.
+So, it’s important to keep organized and well documented records and provide all information to your tax preparer.

 Check the preparer’s history.
 Check to be sure there are no questionable issues with the Better Business Bureau; no disciplinary or licensures problems which you can check with the state board of accountancy.